Landscape Designer vs. Landscape Architect Explained

 • pay scale

-If you’re planning to design a beautiful and functional outdoor oasis in 2024, engage a landscape designer or a landscape architect to move your project from concept to reality.
-As you explore the nuances of landscape designer vs landscape architect, DabneyCollins offers essential guidance.
-With a combined four decades of expertise, DabneyCollins is recognized as an industry leader in landscape design-build and landscape architecture, combining disciplines to spearhead some of the finest luxury outdoor spaces in the Southeast.
+As you explore the nuances of landscape designer vs. landscape architect, DabneyCollins offers essential guidance.
+With a combined four decades of expertise, DabneyCollins is an award-winning landscape design-build firm, combining disciplines in landscape architecture to spearhead some of the finest luxury outdoor spaces in the Southeast.
 We’ll help you navigate the important differences between the two professions so you understand their roles, responsibilities, and benefits and can choose the best partner for your design project, be it a landscape architect or a landscape designer.

 Outdoor Hearth overlooking a contemporary luxury garden